bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_subprocesses.md

 Feasibility of the @ref BPMNOS::Execution::Token::status "token status" is validated.
 If any of the @ref BPMNOS::Model::ExtensionElements::restrictions "restrictions" is violated,  the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::FAILING "FAILING".

-@note The failure occurring at this stage can no longer be caught by an @ref BPMN::EventSubProcess "event subprocess" with an @ref BPMN::ErrorStartEvent "error start event".
+@note The failure occurring at this stage can no longer be caught by an @ref BPMN::EventSubProcess "event subprocess" with an @ref BPMN::ErrorStartEvent "error start event", but an @ref BPMN::EventSubProcess "event subprocess" with a @ref BPMN::CompensateStartEvent "compensate start event" can be triggered.

-Otherwise, the (ad-hoc) subprocess has been executed successfully and all tokens at boundary events of the (ad-hoc) subprocess are withdrawn.
+Otherwise, the (ad-hoc) subprocess has been executed successfully and all tokens at boundary events (except @ref BPMN::CompensateBoundaryEvent "compensate boundary events") of the (ad-hoc) subprocess are withdrawn.

-In the case, that the (ad-hoc) subprocess has an @ref BPMN::EventSubProcess "event subprocess" with a @ref BPMN::CompensateStartEvent "compensate start event", a token is created at this start event.
-In the case, that the (ad-hoc) subprocess has a @ref BPMN::CompensateBoundaryEvent "compensate boundary event", a token is created at this boundary event.

 If the (ad-hoc) subprocess has an outgoing sequence flow, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DEPARTED "DEPARTED".
 Otherwise, the @ref BPMNOS::Execution::Token::state "token state" is updated to @ref BPMNOS::Execution::Token::State::DONE "DONE".
 In case of @ref XML::bpmn::tStandardLoopCharacteristics  "loop activities", the token may advance to @ref BPMNOS::Execution::Token::State::ENTERED "ENTERED" state after the respective entry decision has been made for the next loop of the activity.

 ## DEPARTED